Quick Video Review (5mins) This came out 3 years before the UK 6CD Boxset ‘Listen Learn, Read On.

 This is a quick kind of supplementary video in support of the recent one I did on the Deep Purple box set, Listen, Learn and Read On.
-That came out in 2002, and I’ve managed to track down the US version, which came out a couple of years before that, called Shades 1968 to 1998.
+That came out in 2002, and I’ve managed to track down the USA version, which came out a couple of years before that, called Shades 1968 to 1998.

-The booklet, however, although not quite as big as the UK equivalent, does have some photographs in it that are completely unique to this set.
+The booklet, however, although not quite as big as the UK equivalent, does have many photographs in it that are completely unique to this box set.
 The way it’s laid out, as well, is a bit peculiar, you might say, in that it kind of mixes up all the different lineups of Deep Purple without any kind of chronologic order which you might expect, so that you’ve got Tommy Bolin next to Machine Head.

 if you were in the USA at the time this was released a lot of the extra tracks that were on the UK CD Remasters would have been new to you.

 You’ve got some of the bonus material from In Rock from the CD re-master there.
 Jam Stew, Cry Free.
 There’s a lot of tracks from Fireball, probably more than any other Deep Purple album.
 I think that’s because in the USA the tracklisting for Fireball was different.
 USA Fans didn’t even know what Demons Eye was, as it wasn’t actually on the release itself.
 Included are Freedom as Strange Kind of Women and Slow Train (which is a very good track).
 Also included is Painted Horse from Who Do We Think We Are.
 From Made in Japan we have Lazy.
 The box set includes quite a few tracks from Who Do We Think We Are and Burn.